 The Master Collection plays nicely, looks good, is extremely fun to play and aren’t technical disasters on a collection viewpoint of things, at least from when I was playing these games.
 Fans of the series will be happy to re-play these games in high definition and with something to do after a lengthy hiatus since the release of Razors’s Edge.
 If any long-time fans are looking for something entirely new, you will be disappointed, as these games are purely remastered and aren’t given any new quality of life enhancements.
 But if you’re okay with that, then you’ll be like me and have a damn good time.

 Ninja Gaiden: Master Collection is now available on PlayStation 4, Nintendo Switch, Microsoft Windows and Xbox One.
-A PlayStation 4 code was provided by the publisher, Turn Left Distribution, for review purposes.
+A PlayStation 4 code was provided by Turn Left Distribution for review purposes.